Zeldathon: Honors

 In September 2016, the Zeldathon Team was awarded the "Help Award" by Help Hope Live, for excellence in fund-raising following their fifteenth marathon, Zeldathon Hope.
 The award was given as a direct result of their effort in raising more than $250,000 for Help Hope Live in the 150-hour event.

 List of marathons

-There have been 27 mainline marathons to date, with the next event planned for 2022.
+There have been 31 mainline marathons to date.

 Piece of Heart

 In addition to their primary marathons, in 2019 the Zeldathon Team announced Piece of Heart, a convention-based charity event featuring Zeldathon participants.

 Side Quest

 At the end of Zeldathon Forces, the Zeldathon Team announced Zeldathon Parallel Worlds, an event focusing on non-Zelda titles.
 The team has said that this is its own line of events, rather than part of the main list of Zeldathon marathons.
 While originally planned to begin on June 4, 2020, it was announced in March 2020 that the event would be delayed due to the COVID-19 outbreak.

-In the same March 2020 announcement as the delay of Parallel Worlds, it was revealed that an online-only event would be held in its place, scheduled to begin on June 5, in support of Direct Relief.
+It was also revealed that an online-only event would be held in its place, scheduled to begin on June 5, in support of Direct Relief.
 The event was later given the title of Side Quest.
 On June 3, it was announced that Side Quest would be delayed in solidarity with the Black Lives Matter movement following the George Floyd protests, with a new starting date of August 7 announced in July.